 Or, think about why someone may engage in a behavior, offering a glimpse into why they might possibly engage in a behavior.
 There is also a chance for students to think about and express some positive ways they can try to calm themselves.

-So if behavior IEP goals and objectives are part of your student's education, these printbales may offer a great start to teaching the behavior skills trianing that you are looking to provide.
+So if behavior IEP goals and objectives are part of your student's education, these printables may offer a great start to teaching the behavior skills training that you are looking to provide.